WP-API/docs-development/guides.md

 ---
 Guides
 ======
 So, you want to learn about the API?
-Where better to start than with the guides.
+There's no better place to start than with the guides.
 Each guide will walk you through interacting with the relevant part of the API and mention tips and tricks for using it.